 Is a Credit Union What you Were Looking for?

 Credit unions are a fantastic alternative to banks for many small businesses.
-While you may have to make some sacrifices with regards to ATMs, physical locations, and services, the best credit unions often offer much better loan rates, APYs, and customer service.
+While you may have to make some sacrifices with regards to ATMs, physical locations, and services, the best credit unions for small businesses often offer much better loan rates, APYs, and customer service.